 Danville is a medium-sized town located in the state of California.
-With a population of 44,400 people and ten constituent neighborhoods, Danville is the 199th largest community in California.
+With a population of 44,510 people and ten constituent neighborhoods, Danville is the 199th largest community in California.

 Danville home prices are not only among the most expensive in California, but Danville real estate also consistently ranks among the most expensive in America.

-Danville is a decidedly white-collar town, with fully 95.07% of the workforce employed in white-collar jobs, well above the national average.
+Danville is a decidedly white-collar town, with fully 93.65% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Danville is a town of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Danville who work in management occupations (26.12%), sales jobs (14.31%), and business and financial occupations (11.80%).
+There are especially a lot of people living in Danville who work in management occupations (21.17%), sales jobs (14.25%), and business and financial occupations (10.47%).

 Also of interest is that Danville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.79% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.57% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Danville in 2010 was $65,783, which is wealthy relative to California and the nation.
-This equates to an annual income of $263,132 for a family of four.
+The per capita income in Danville in 2018 was $78,349, which is wealthy relative to California and the nation.
+This equates to an annual income of $313,396 for a family of four.

 Danville is a very ethnically-diverse town.
 The people who call Danville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Danville residents report their race to be White, followed by Asian.
 Important ancestries of people in Danville include German, Irish, English, Italian, and European.